ArkCase/samba-dc/README.md

 ```

 # Examples with docker run
-Keep in mind, for all examples replace `nowsci/samba-domain` with `samba-domain` if you build your own from GitHub.
+Keep in mind, for all examples replace `bowseruk/samba-dc` with `samba-dc` if you build your own from GitHub.

 Start a new domain, and forward non-resolvable queries to the main DNS server
 * Local site is `192.168.3.0`